01What is a process?

 What you would not do.
 Lock the specification before the first release.
 Build in-house what already exists as a paid API.
 Skip user testing because "we know what users want".

 Dominant factors.
 Failure consequences are catastrophic.
-Requirements come from a regulator and from clinical experts, and they are stable but voluminous.
+Requirements come from safety regulations and signalling engineers, and they are stable but voluminous.
 Documentation must be exhaustive – every requirement must be traceable to a design decision, to code, and to a test.
 Cost is a secondary concern; correctness is primary.

 Proposed process.
-A formal systems development approach for the safety-critical control loop (drug-rate calculation, alarm logic), surrounded by a waterfall-like structure with full V&V (verification and validation) at every stage for the rest of the system.
-Prototyping may be used for the operator interface (which is where most clinical errors actually originate), but the prototype is then re-specified and re-built rigorously, not handed over as a finished product.
-Agile and Spiral are unsuitable here: the regulator does not accept "we will refine the requirements as we go".
+A formal systems development approach for the safety-critical interlocking logic (route locking, signal-aspect rules), surrounded by a waterfall-like structure with full V&V (verification and validation) at every stage for the rest of the system.
+Prototyping may be used for the signaller's control console (which is where most operating errors actually originate), but the prototype is then re-specified and re-built rigorously, not handed over as a finished product.
+Agile and Spiral are unsuitable for the safety core here: the regulator does not accept "we will refine the requirements as we go".

 What you would not do.
 Use evolutionary development for the safety kernel.
 Skip the formal proof obligations.
 Treat documentation as overhead.